 It is a massive red flag to see talking crows around anything Black (be it the crow themselves being coded as Black American or them being close to Black Americans).
 I’ll never forget how I felt learning about Disney’s (shoutout to the Mouse) racist origins including the talking Black crows from Dumbo, the main one being named Jim.
 Now, I will say here that a quick Google search showed me that traditional, white, Thor Odinson indeed had two ravens/crows by the same name, so one might argue that they are simply a pre-established part of Thor canon and was just brought here along with the presence of Asgard, Thor’s powers and name, Odin and Freya (also known as Frigga) as Thor’s parents, Sif as his love interest, and Loki as a mischievous and devious family member (though don’t ask me why he’s Thor’s uncle instead of his brother like in most Marvel canons).
 And I certainly won’t claim to be a Thor comics fan, but I wonder, how popular are these damn birds and how necessary were they for this particular story?

 This section may very well be a reach, but I can’t help but feel that talking black crows, whether they themselves used BAVE or other Black cultural signifiers, was a very questionable choice in a story rife with offensive uses of Black culture.
 Why were they needed?
-Couldn’t some fellow Asgardians or literally any other types of talking animals sufficed to move along the plot/dialogue of those panels?
+Couldn’t some fellow Asgardians or literally, any other types of talking animals sufficed to move along the plot/dialogue of those panels?

 How many times and how many ways do fans need to keep calling out Marvel and asking for them to hire creators to handle stories involving ethnic characters, LGBTQIA+ characters, women and other genders, and any other marginalized groups who share the experiences of these characters?
-Hiring non-Black writers, and yes, Miles is also Latines, and the writer is Latines, but he is clearly not also Black.
+Hiring non-Black writers, and yes, Miles is also Latines, and the writer is Latines, but he is also clearly not Black.
 The comic also relies extremely heavily on Black culture and barely even touches Latines culture, aside from a moment where Freya (who is clearly traditionally non-Black Latines Rio Morales) says ‘pobrecito’.
 Miles doesn’t seem to use any Spanish, and there doesn’t seem to be much Latin culture aside from Freya’s sole word of dialogue.

 At the end of the day, this comic was incredibly offensive to the point of people comparing it to minstrelsy.
 It was very cringe and I found myself rolling my eyes a lot.
 Do I feel two of the main creators being non-Black played into how horribly it all went?
 Absolutely.
 I think Black creators with any real connection to Black culture would have made it far more enjoyable.
 But do I blame these particular creators for all of it?
 No. At the end of the day, Marvel Comics allowed this to happen.
 They backed it, approved it, and let it see the light of day.
 I was not in the room when this idea was pitched.
 I have no idea if Mercado came up with all of it himself, if it was a collaborated effort by the entire team, or if he was brought on to write ideas already formed by others.

-Either way, it speaks to an even larger issue: more than just writers, artists, and creative teams, Marvel and other big publishers need diveristy at all levels of the business and the totem pole, including the higher-up levels.
+Either way, it speaks to an even larger issue: more than just writers, artists, and creative teams, Marvel and other big publishers need diversity at all levels of the business and the totem pole, including the higher-up levels.
 A Black editor or whomever, again, any Black person who has any connection to Black culture, could have seen this and stopped it in its tracks, asking the necessary questions and having serious changes made in terms of crafting, choices, or personnel if necessary.
 I did not look up the ethnic makeup of the entire creative team or know exactly who approves or had a hand in this book’s release, but I would be very shocked if anyone in any position of any power was actually Black and had any meaningful connection to Black culture.
 Marvel, once again, needs to do better.
 This simply ain’t it.